abroroo/til/Algorithm Patterns/Subsets.md

 ## Subsets

-Imagine you have a small group of items, like `[1, 5, 3]`, and you want to figure out all the different combinations you can make with them.
+Imagine we have a small group of items, like `[1, 5, 3]`, and we want to figure out all the different combinations we can make with them.
 The **Subsets Pattern** is a method to do this systematically and easily.

 ### What Are Subsets?
 A **subset** is just a smaller collection of elements from a set.
 It can have: